 All this makes it extra bizarre that the British government is constantly engaged in developing new extermination campaigns that may kill even the carefully relocated badgers that have learnt to feel safe in their new abodes.
 The new tunnels and setts created at such great cost then remain unused because the badgers for which they were intended have been killed by government order.

 In France, tens of thousands of badgers are cruelly torn apart by dogs.
 Germans shoot 60,000 badgers a year.
 But the French have never claimed to protect badgers.
-And in Germany, badgers enjoy only partial protection: they are left in peace for nine months a year, but the other three months they live in fear of their lives.
+And in Germany, badgers enjoy only partial protection: they are left in peace for nine months a year, but for the other three months they live in fear of their lives.

-In Great Britain no animal has been as closely studied and scientifically analysed as the badger.
+In Great Britain, no animal has been as closely studied and scientifically analysed as the badger.
 And evidently with only one real purpose: to find out how to kill it as effectively as possible.
-But in the end badgers will survive; from time immemorial they are accustomed to dying thousands of deaths.
+But in the end, badgers will survive; from time immemorial they are accustomed to dying thousands of deaths.

 Long after we have outlived our human sett on earth, badgers will return to their setts, loyal and undaunted.